nashville-software-school/sprinkles-of-joy/README.md

 ## ERD

 Your very first step is to create an Entity Relationship Diagram and get it approved by an instructor.
 Take a look at your database and use either dbdiagram.io or Lucidchart to build the ERD.
-Once your ERD has been approved, be sure to add a link to it in your ERD.
+Once your ERD has been approved, be sure to add a link to it in your README.
 If at any time during this project, your team needs to modify your ERD, please communicate the changes and get approval.

 ## A Note About Authentication